fametrano/fametrano.github.io/_pages/bbt202010-bicocca.md

 permalink: /bbt202010-bicocca/
 ---

-## Bitcoin and Blockchain Technology, Fall 2020
+## Bitcoin and Blockchain Technology, October-December 2020

 Department of Statistics and Quantitative Methods, University of Milano-Bicocca